owocki/coloradocoin/readme.md

 An experimental ERC20 token for organizating local communities.
 Dogfooded at [Boulder Blockchain](https://www.meetup.com/Boulder-Blockchain/) (and hopefully more Colorad-based meetups soon!)

 Credit for the idea goes to [Paul Foley](http://paulnicholasfoley.com/), [Rhys Lindmark](https://twitter.com/RhysLindmark), [Kevin Seagraves](https://www.linkedin.com/in/kevinseagraves).
 This concept is meant to be by & for the community, and this repo is just one of the many possible implementations of it.
+Hat tip [Jonathan Palmer](https://twitter.com/redzebra) for helping with laser cutting / printing.

 <img src='img/coin.png'>